 I'm Ioanna, a software engineer in Bonn.
 Welcome to my homepage.

 I'm a software engineer, a doctor in mathematical logic, and I'm greek chilean, thus the two first names and two last names.
 I've taught a lot, and I've worked on set theory, medical statistics, formal proving (maths), graphing software, frontends and backends, search engines, container software, and networking software, among other smaller projects.
-Currently I'm very enthusiastic about lambda calculus and about compilers, a truly applied logic part of programming.
+Currently I'm an Igalian, working with the compilers team of Igalia.
+Now it's hard for me to think about anything other than compilers, a truly applied logic part of programming.

 In some more detail:

 - Grew up in Thessaloniki, where I studied mathematics.

 - Did my master's degree in logic in Amsterdam.

 - Finished my Dr.rer.nat. degree in set theory in 2011 in Bonn, where I live now.

 - Afterwards I worked in medical statistics at the university clinic of Bonn, where I decided I like programming more.

 - Then I joined a project in formal mathematics and automated reasoning in ML and OCaml.
 You can see me talk about this on youtube during FOMUS.

 - For many years until 2017, I taught and tutored mathematics to bachelors and masters students and to school kids.